Trauma Integration

 Enhancing one’s bodily awareness aims to strengthen self-connection and to support emotional, cognitive and behavioural transformations.
 Gentle guidance and experiential exercises allow you to explore the messages of your body and access additional levels of emotional perception.
 This aims to make it possible to experience ourselves differently in contact with other people.

-One of the key benefits of body psychotherapy is the cultivation of enhanced emotional regulation.
-In this context, you will practice concrete tools such as perception, breath work and mindful movement.
-This will support you in building up resources for grounding, centering and healthy boundaries.
-Such resources aim to enhance your ability to cope with traumatic stress and foster a sense of balance in your daily life.
+One of the key benefits of body psychotherapy is the cultivation of improved emotional regulation.
+To achieve this, you will use specific tools such as tracking bodily sensations, conscious breath work, holding emotions, and adopting various perceptual positions.
+You will learn about resources like grounding, centering, and establishing healthy boundaries.
+These resources aim to strengthen your ability to cope with traumatic stress and foster a sense of balance in your daily life.

-The body-oriented approaches of Somatic Experiencing® and Bodynamic® support the building of resources in the body:
+The trauma-sensitive psychotherapy approaches of Somatic Experiencing® and Bodynamic® support the building of resources in the body:

 - Somatic Experiencing® recognises trauma as a cognitive or emotional experience, that is deeply imprinted in the body.
-During therapeutic sessions, we aim to gently release stored trauma.
+During therapeutic sessions, we aim to gently release trauma stored in the body.
 Somatic Experiencing is an important tool for the work with shock-trauma.

 - Bodynamic® provides a framework concept of developmental phases and ego functions.
 Through bodily exercises you can build somatic resources to support rebuilding stability and resilience.
 This is an important prerequisite for working with shock trauma and an important element in working with developmental trauma.

-Trauma affects the whole person, and my trauma therapy approach integrates mind, body and a systemic perspective.
-By working holistically, we address the interconnectedness of these aspects, promoting comprehensive integration and personal growth.
+Trauma affects the whole person, and my psychotherapy approach integrates mind, body and a systemic perspective.
+We address the interconnectedness of these aspects in a trauma-sensitive way, promoting comprehensive integration and personal growth.